alicewhshih/cloudcomputingtest/README.md

 # cloudcomputingtest
-Cloud computing course test repo
+Cloud computing course test repo.
-This is an example git repo
+This is an example git repo.